rblades/dhworkbook_master/docs/module-1/Exercises.md

 Let us imagine a scenario....
 You and Anna are working together on the project.
 You have made a new project repository in your GitHub space, and you have cloned it to your computer.
 Anna has cloned it to hers.
 Let's assume that you have a very productive weekend and you make some real headway on the project.
 You `commit` your changes, and then `push` them from your computer to the GitHub version of your repository.
 That repository is now one commit **ahead** of Anna's version.
 Anna `pulls` those changes from GitHub to her own version of the repository, which now looks **exactly** like your version.
 What happens if you make changes to the exact same part of the exact same file?
 This is called a **conflict**.
 Git will make a version of the file that contains text clearly marking off the part of the file where the conflict occurs, with the conflicting information marked out as well.
 The way to **resolve** the conflict is to open the file (typically with a text editor) and to delete the added git text, making a decision on which information is the correct information.

-**Caution** what follows might take a bit of time.
+**Caution** What follows might take a bit of time.
 It walks you through setting up a git repository in your DH Box; making changes to it; making different branches; and publishing the repository to your space on GitHub's website.

 ### 4.1. git init